vballoli/nfnets-pytorch/README.md

 Do star this repository if it helps your work, and [don't forget to cite](https://github.com/vballoli/nfnets-pytorch#cite-this-repository) if you use this code in your research!

-> Note: See [this comment](https://github.com/vballoli/nfnets-pytorch/issues/1#issuecomment-778853439) for a generic implementation for any optimizer as a temporary reference for anyone who needs it.

 # Installation

 Install from PyPi: